FHA or Conventional? Choosing the Right Home Loan in Texas

 - Credit score as low as 580

-- Debt-to-income ratio up to 57%
+- Debt-to-income ratio up to about 57% (HUD allows higher with compensating factors)

 - Mandatory mortgage insurance premium (MIP)

-- Property must meet FHA standards
+- Property must meet FHA condition standards

-- Down payment from 3% to 20%
+- Down payment from 3% to 20% under Fannie Mae programs

-- Minimum 620 credit score (typically)
+- Minimum 620 credit score, typically

-- Debt-to-income ratio usually maxed at 50%
+- Debt-to-income usually capped near 50% (Fannie Mae guidelines)

-- More flexible property standards
+- More flexible property condition standards

 How Much Down Payment Do You Need for Each Loan Type in DFW?